mardiros/mardiros.github.io/README.md

 It has been implemented in rust and bind with pyo3 to run blazingly fast.

-The documentation is avalable at: [https://mardiros.github.io/envsub/](https://mardiros.github.io/envsub/).
+The documentation is available at: [https://mardiros.github.io/envsub/](https://mardiros.github.io/envsub/).

 ### plaster-yaml